 Location

-The EMME is run by the Université Bourgogne Franche-Comté – a regional collective of universities including the Université de Franche-Comté (UFC) and the Université de Bourgogne (UB).
+The EMME is run by the Université Bourgogne Franche-Comté – a regional collective of universities including the Université de Franche-Comté (UFC).
 Practically, almost all of the lectures and teaching will be provided by UFC in Besançon.
-The key exception to this is the Behavioural Ecology and Sustainable Interactions module in M1, which is taught at UB.
 Many field trips will also be based away from Besançon, with students reimbursed for travel and (in the case of multi-day trips) provided with accommodation.
 Students may also be based away from Besançon for the internships in M1 and M2, depending on the research body they are working with.

 Steering committee